flybywiresim/docs/docs/start/perf-tips.md

 !!! warning "Please note"

-    After an update in MSFS, it isn't unheard of that your graphics drivers may become 'out of date' and cause some performance issues
+    After an update in MSFS, it isn't unheard of that your graphics drivers may become 'out of date' and cause some performance issues.

     If this happens and you notice a decrease in performance, you can try rolling back your graphics driver until a new one is available.